Calm seashore

 What is Cognitive Behavioural Therapy (CBT)?

-Cognitive Behavioural Therapy (CBT) is a focused psychotherapy approach designed for a wide range of psychological problems.
+Cognitive Behavioural Therapy (CBT) is a short-term focused psychotherapy approach designed for a wide range of psychological problems.
 It's a way of talking about how you think about yourself, the world, and others.
 CBT helps people understand the intricate links between their thoughts, feelings, and behaviours.

 Essentially, how you think (your cognition) influences how you feel (your emotions) and what you do (your behaviour).
 CBT operates on the principle that our emotional and behavioural responses depend significantly on our perception and understanding of events.
 What we think and anticipate can greatly affect our reactions to people and situations.